 READ NEXT: 10 Beautiful Sprinter Van Conversions To Inspire Your Build

 Do you have any questions about this installation?
-Have you installed a space-saving bed in your van or tiny house and have tips to share?
+Have you installed a space-saving bed in your van or tiny house and have relevant tips to share?
 Leave a comment below!

 1. This is fantastic.
 I need to do a little more research but I think I am going to try adopting what you’ve done here.
 Thanks for the walk through.
 I’ll be sure to use your links when I order.
 Happy trails!